cuiopen/proxy-4/README.md

  - Docker (Needed if you want use the dockerized version)

 ## Build
-I strongly recommend the use of a shadow build in order to keep the source directory clean:
+I strongly recommend the use of a shadow build technique in order to keep the source directory clean:

 ```sh
 $ mkdir build